Table of Contents

 See Resources

 The Health Equity Compact.
 The Health Equity Compact (the “Compact”) is group of over 65 leaders of color who aim to advance health equity together in Massachusetts.
 Compact members are high-level executives and experts from a diverse set of health, business, labor, and philanthropic organizations, including hospitals, health centers, payers, academic institutions, and public health.
 Its members are committed to eliminating health inequities as the next chapter of health reform.
-The Compact hosted its first summit event in June 2023, convening influential leaders from government, health, business, and other diverse sectors who are key to advancing health equity statewide.
-A recording is available.
+The Compact hosts an annual event and convening of influential leaders from government, health, business, and other diverse sectors who are key to advancing health equity statewide.

 Massachusetts Legislature Health Equity Task Force: "A Blueprint for Health Equity."
 This report was presented to the Massachusetts Legislature in July 2021 and contains recommendations to address historic injustices that led to unequal burden of disease and death during COVID-19 for vulnerable populations.